How Long Can You Survive Without Food?

 Fasting is not eating or drinking (except water) for a set period of time.

 Starving is when you severely miss nutrients required to survive.
-If you fail to eat adequate amounts of protein, carbs, fats, and vitamins and minerals- you are also considered to be starving.
+If you fail to eat adequate amounts of protein, carbs, fats, vitamins, and minerals- you are also considered to be starving.

 Both fasting and starvation can be voluntary or involuntary.
 Protestors often resort to fasting as a non-violent protest tactic.
 You may be required to fast before a medical procedure.
 Starvation happens in more severe cases, and if fasting gets out of hand it can become starvation.

-Fasting has been a popular diet technique for some time, and are sometimes called ‘starvation diets’.
+Fasting has been a popular diet technique for some time, and is sometimes called a ‘starvation diet’.
 This accounts for many of the cases that medical practitioners encounter for starvation.
-These diets can be dangerous, and can lead to acute myocardial infarctions for those that take them too far.
+These diets can be dangerous and can lead to acute myocardial infarctions for those that take them too far.

 Many types of animals are known to fast.
 Bears, penguins, and seals fast without both food and water for several months at a time.
-It is important to know that they do not starve in these periods.
-They have biochemical adaptations in how they metabolize protein that allow them to survive.
+It is important to know that they do not starve during these periods.
+They have biochemical adaptations in how they metabolize proteins that allow them to survive.